 Have you experienced the power of positive self-talk?
 The simple act of chanting a meaningful word, persuasive phrase, or moving prose can empower your confidence and boost your internal morale meter into motivation mode.
 This simple happiness hack is the secret to success for many of our inspiring influencers and leading women.

 Why?
 When vocalized out loud or within, this seemingly simple lexicon can stimulate your bliss senses, replace self-loathing with compassion, and provide the stamina needed to overcome life’s toughest moments and keep moving forward.
-So in honor of the upcoming International Women's Day, read on for some kickass mantras from some seriously fierce women.
+So in honor of the upcoming International Women's Day, we drew inspiration from some seriously fierce women.
+Read on for some kickass mantras of successful women.

 The Washington Post/Getty

 The move from famous pop star to influential fashion designer wasn't an easy one, but Victoria Beckham bucked all the critics when she reinvented herself and started her own eponymous clothing label.
 The decorated designer was crowned Britain’s most successful entrepreneur of 2014 and turned over £30 million (about $50 million) in sales in 2013, according to Business of Fashion.
 She’s also a mother of four and wife to one of the world’s most successful football players, David Beckham.
 So how does she do it?
 Well, this little mantra might have something to do with it: “I know what I want.”
 In an interview with Elle, Beckham repeated (aloud) this mantra to herself every two minutes and 52 seconds, for a total of seven times during 20 minutes.